bitnami/charts/bitnami/schema-registry/README.md

 externalKafka.auth.jaas.password=mypassword
 ```

-Alternatively, you can use existing secret with a key "client-passwords":
+Alternatively, you can use an existing secret with a key "client-passwords":

 ```console
 kafka.enabled=false